cs329e-spring2026/snippets/guides/gcp-project-setup.md

     * Budget type: Specified amount
     * Target amount: $50
     * Keep the default alert thresholds of 50%, 90%, and 100%.
-    * Check 'email alerts to project owners'
+    * Choose either 'email alerts to project owners' or 'email alerts to billing admins and users'
     * Click Finish